-One of the highlights is that it does have three colors of bell peppers in it: red, orange, and yellow.
+One of the highlights in this paleo bison chili is that it does have three colors of bell peppers in it: red, orange, and yellow.
 I love a chili that is chockful of peppers!
 My chili just has to have peppers in it.

 Tried It Out Tuesday with ground bison meat in my paleo chili